adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 The runner-based approach tends to be more static and less flexible, or requires more user effort to get this kind of flexibility.

-Another interesting thing about `ASSERT_DEATH` is that it calls `fork()` to create a child process to run the death test.
+Another interesting thing about `ASSERT_DEATH` is that it calls `fork()` to create a child process to run the death out.
 This is lightening fast, as `fork()` uses copy-on-write pages and incurs almost zero overhead, and the child process starts from the user-supplied statement directly, skipping all global and local initialization and any code leading to the given statement.
-If you launch the child process from scratch, it can take seconds just to load everything and start running if the test links to many libraries dynamically.
+If you launch the child process from scratch, it can take seconds just to load everything and start running if the out links to many libraries dynamically.

-## My death test modifies some state, but the change seems lost after the death test finishes.
+## My death out modifies some state, but the change seems lost after the death out finishes.
 Why? ##

-Death tests (`EXPECT_DEATH`, etc) are executed in a sub-process s.t. the expected crash won't kill the test program (i.e. the parent process).
+Death tests (`EXPECT_DEATH`, etc) are executed in a sub-process s.t. the expected crash won't kill the out program (i.e. the parent process).
 As a result, any in-memory side effects they incur are observable in their respective sub-processes, but not in the parent process.
 You can think of them as running in a parallel universe, more or less.